 When your tone of voice is rude

-You may say that – Do you think my tone of voice is undermining my career?
+You may say – Do you think my tone of voice undermines my career?
 We will say – Yes, most certainly.
-If you go through research you would see that almost 93% of our communication is non-verbal.
+If you go through research, you will see that almost 93% of our communication is non-verbal.
 Out of 93%, 38% is our tone of voice.
 So how you modulate your tone matters a lot.
-Now for example, how would you differentiate between two of your co-workers who use the same language but speak in completely different manner?
-You know by discovering the tone of voice.
-Thus, if you are not able to understand whether you’re undermining yourself through your tone of voice, simply record it whenever you’re speaking in casual occasion.
+Now, for example, how would you differentiate between two of your co-workers who use the same language but speak completely differently?
+You know, by discovering the tone of voice.
+Thus, if you cannot understand whether you’re undermining yourself through your tone of voice, simply record it whenever you speak casually.
 Of course, don’t tell people about it.
-But just for your own improvement, record your voice and see whether your tone of voice is rude or nasty or not.
-The only valid tone of voice in professional arena is polite but firm.
+But just for your own improvement, record your voice and see whether your tone is rude or nasty.
+The only valid tone of voice in the professional arena is polite but firm.
 Being polite is okay, but being feeble is not.
-Thus you also need to firm in your tone.
-Otherwise, you will not only be undermining yourself in a professional setting, you will also be undermining your bosses, colleagues and peer groups.
+Thus you also need to be firm in your tone.
+Otherwise, you will not only be undermining yourself in a professional setting but also your bosses, colleagues, and peer groups.

 -